FriendsOfSymfony/FOSHttpCacheBundle/README.md

 Note this obviously means that it only works with path based Security.
 Any additional security implemented inside the Controller will be ignored.

+Note further that a HEAD response is supposed to contain the same HTTP header meta data as the GET response to the same URL.
+However for the purpose of this use case we have no other choice but to assume a 200.

 TODO: add example Varnish config